pnpm/pnpm/.changeset/odd-masks-type.md

 "@pnpm/plugin-commands-deploy": minor
 ---

-Changes deployment directories to be created recursivly
+Changes deployment directories to be created recursively